OctoD/tiinvo/docs/README.md

 - `Result` handles errors gracefully.
 - `Sequence` is an immutable sequence of elements.
 - `SortedSequence` is a sorted immutable sequence of elements.
+- `TypedMap` is a typed immutable Map of elements.
 - `TypedSequence` is a typed immutable sequence of elements.

 wraps native types